 Regardless of network, you should focus on mixing paid content and sales material SPARINGLY with free and educational content.
 If possible, hand out free trials and demos.
 Approach all your interactions as a cross between marketing, sales, and customer service.
 The goal isn't just conversions, it's building a relationship of mutual loyalty and respect between your brand and all of your past, current, and future customers.

 For each network, know what rules you are constrained by, especially if you are using sponsored posts, promoted tweets, and more.
 Take advantage of any and all tools you can:

 - On Facebook, for example, "any advertised or sponsored offer or opportunity must fully disclose the offer terms and conditions."

 - Utilizing Twitter Cards is a great way to display your content to its best on Twitter, and their new Lead Generation card can help your potential leads convert without leaving the Twitter site.

 - On Google+, there are tools like Google Authorship and Direct Connect to boost the visibility of your site and your content across both Google+ and the Google search engine.

 - LinkedIn has a whole host of tools meant to increase your social lead generation.
 From the LinkedIn Widget to sending Sponsored InMail, LinkedIn has a tremendous number of really excellent tools for B2B Lead Gen.

 When you've familiarized yourself with the tools and know how you're going to speak to your audience and what value you'll provide for them, it's time to put together your strategy.
-Do some research into what the best times for posting are, and consider using a lead nurturing tool with social scheduling built in-- Automatr is one great example of a versatile tool that will streamline your lead collection, scoring, and generation.
+Do some research into what the best times for posting are, and consider using a lead nurturing tool with social scheduling built in.

 What tools do you think would most effectively reach your audience?
 Have you tried implementing any lead generation programs using social networks?
 Let us know in the comments.